fpereiro/gotoB/readme.md

 (function () {
 ```

-If we're in node.js, we print an error and return `undefined`.
+If we're in node.js, we report an error and return `undefined`.

 ```javascript
    if (typeof exports === 'object') return console.log ('gotoв only works in a browser!');